-- a) The Parish Cemetery Committee shall determine the size and number of stones or markers to be allowed on each plot, as well as the size and placement of monuments. - b) Rules regarding the erection of monuments and inscription on a single plot should be defined for families; also, the limitations or standards for the placement of trees, shrubs and fences on each plot should be included in the definitions. - c) Only the Interment Rights Holder or his/her personal representative has the right to erect and maintain a monument.
-Only owners of the plot may order headstones or monuments - d) Foundations are provided by the Parish for placement of headstones and markers and cannot exceed the width of the plot.
-May also be provided by the monument company or funeral home, depending on the area. - e) Only one monument per single plot is permitted.
+- a) The Parish Cemetery Committee shall determine the size and number of stones or markers to be allowed on each lot, as well as the size and placement of monuments. - b) Rules regarding the erection of monuments and inscription on a single grave should be defined for families; also, the limitations or standards for the placement of trees, shrubs and fences on each lot should be included in the definitions. - c) Only the Interment Rights Holder or his/her personal representative has the right to erect and maintain a monument.
+Only owners of the lot may order headstones or monuments - d) Foundations are provided by the Parish for placement of headstones and markers and cannot exceed the width of the lot.

+- e) Only one monument per single plot is permitted.
 Where a monument already exists, only flat markers are permitted.
 The monument will be placed at the centre of the head end of the plot (single or double or a six-grave plot). - f) Trees, shrubs, or vines may not be planted without the approval of the Cemetery Committee.
-The Cemetery Committee may remove trees, shrubs, and vines when it considers such plantings inappropriate. - g) Borders, fences, railings, walls, and cut stone copings and hedges in or around plots are prohibited. - h) The use of glass jars or bottles as cut flower containers is prohibited.
-The placement of solar lights and fixtures is prohibited.

-i) Wooden markers of any design, even crosses, are prohibited.
+The Cemetery Committee may remove trees, shrubs, and vines when it considers such plantings inappropriate. - g) Borders, fences, railings, walls, and cut stone copings and hedges in or around lots are prohibited. - h) The use of glass jars or bottles as cut flower containers is prohibited.
+The placement of solar lights and fixtures is prohibited. - i) Wooden markers of any design, even crosses, are prohibited.
 It is recommended that families who wish to place a cross use a vinyl one.